Unsupervised Vision-and-Language Pre-training Without Parallel Images and Captions: Experiment

-\paragraph{Model Training} For all the VisualBERT variants introduced in the paper, we initialize them from BERT$_{base}$ and pre-train for 10 epochs on their respective pre-training dataset with a batch size of 144.
-All models can be trained within 3 days on 4 V100s each with 16GB memory.
-Adam is used as the optimizer with a linear-decay schedule and a peak learning rate at $6\times10^{-5}$.
-We use a Faster R-CNN pre-trained on the Visual Genome dataset to extract region features \citep{anderson2018bottom}.
-For each image, we keep 36 objects with the highest detection confidence.

 \paragraph{Compared Models} Additionally, we list the performance of a \textbf{Base} VisualBERT that is initialized from BERT and does not undergo further pre-training.
-Previously reported supervised models that are trained on CC are also listed, including ViLBERT, VL-BERT, and UNITER.
-For UNITER, we include the version that is trained only on CC (UNITER$_\text{cc}$).
-Though their network architectures differ from ours and cannot be directly compared, they jointly paint the picture of the performance we should expect by pre-training on CC.
-SOTA results before the emergence of BERT are also listed (Pre-BERT) \citep{gao2019dynamic,suhr2018corpus,lee2018stacked,yu2018mattnet}.
+Previously reported supervised models that are trained on CC are also listed, including \textbf{ViLBERT}, \textbf{VL-BERT}, and \textbf{UNITER}.
+For UNITER, we include the version that is trained only on CC (UNITER$_\text{cc}$)\footnote{The results are from Appendix A.6 of \citet{chen2020uniter}.}.
+Although their network architectures differ from ours and cannot be directly compared, they jointly paint the picture of the performance we should expect by pre-training on CC.
+Models developed before BERT are listed as \textbf{Pre-BERT} (\citet{gao2019dynamic} for VQA, \citet{suhr2018corpus} for \nlvr, \citet{lee2018stacked} for Flickr30K, and \citet{yu2018mattnet} for RefCOCO+).